 How long does the Coron to El Nido expedition last?

-As we mentioned earlier, each company does it in its own way.
-We’ve chosen Big Dream Boatman twice, among other things because it’s one of the few that offers the journey in 4 days and 3 nights.
+As we mentioned earlier, each company runs its expeditions differently.
+We’ve traveled with Big Dream Boatman twice, among other things because it’s one of the few companies that runs a four-day, three-night expedition.

-Why do we think 4 is better than 3 days?
-Mainly because if you opt for a 3‑day expedition in Palawan, you’ll have to cover a lot of kilometers on the high seas to make it from point to point in time, which also translates into far fewer stops at those “lost” paradise islands.
+Why do we think four days is better than three?
+Mainly because if you opt for a three-day expedition in Palawan, you’ll have to cover a long distance on the high seas and complete the entire route within that timeframe, which also translates into far fewer stops at those “lost” paradise islands.

-Personally, since we were making the investment to live an adventure like this, we didn’t want to be left with the feeling that we’d only half‑lived it.
+Personally, since we were investing in an adventure like this, we didn’t want to come away feeling that we’d only experienced half of it.

-That said, there are many other companies like this one (which we’ll talk about later) that do the route in 3 days and 2 nights.
-If you have less time or simply want to devote less to it, it’s a good option too, of course.
+That said, there are many other companies like this one (which we’ll talk about later) that do the route in three days and two nights.
+If you have less time or simply don’t want to devote as much time to it, it’s a good option too, of course.

 What is the boat like for the Coron or El Nido expedition?

-There are different companies that run this kind of expedition (we’ll talk about them later) and each has different types of boats for the Coron to El Nido expedition.
-Some bigger, some smaller; some with loungers, others with puffs… After weeks analyzing the pros and cons of each company, we chose Big Dream Boatman.
+Several companies run this kind of expedition (we’ll talk about them later) and each has different types of boats for the Coron to El Nido expedition.
+Some are bigger and some smaller; some have loungers, while others have beanbags… After weeks of analyzing the pros and cons of each company, we chose Big Dream Boatman.

-Travelers, for the 2025 season there are already many dates already full for October and November.
+For the 2026 season, many dates in October and November are already fully booked.
 We recommend that, if you’re interested, you book as soon as possible.
-You can check the calendar on their website, selecting the expedition you want to do.
+You can check the calendar on their website and select the expedition you’re interested in.

-We’d seen some photos on their website but, until you see it live, you don’t realize the wonder of the “super bangka” you’re going to spend the next few days on.
-While we waited to be called to start boarding, from a café near the port, we played at trying to guess from afar which would be our boat.
+We’d seen some photos on their website but, until you see it in person, you don’t realize just how impressive the “super bangka” you’re going to spend the next few days on is.
+While we waited at a café near the port to be called for boarding, we had fun trying to guess from afar which one was ours.
 That little one over there?
 The one farther out to sea?
-And when, finally, we moved with our luggage and, just a few meters away, were told that this was the boat for our Coron to El Nido expedition, we burst out laughing and had the same look as a child on Christmas Day.
-Everything was, by far, much better than we could have imagined:
+And when, finally, we headed over with our luggage and, just a few meters away, were told that this was the boat for our Coron to El Nido expedition, we burst out laughing and had the same look of excitement as children on Christmas morning.
+Everything was far better than we could have imagined:

 - There is a lot (A LOT in capitals) of space in the main area, so everyone in the group can be there without feeling like sardines in a can.